aliefink/NeuroCluster/README.md

 This directory contains de-identified example neural (local field potential) and behavioral data for running NeuroCluster.
 Each electrode's neural data is stored in a separate ```.npy``` file.
 Behavioral data stored in ```sample_behavior.csv``` contains continuous model-based (expected value, RPE) and discrete model-free (reward outcome, condition) corresponding with the neural data provided.
 This example data provides users an opportunity to experiment locally with the NeuroCluster method and provides a template for formatting data to be used with this pipeline.

+# Generating Synthetic Data

+This directory contains a script for generating synthetic time-frequency representation (TFR) data with a known association to a simulated continuous variable.
+This was done to validate the method using a dataset with a known ground truth.

+The notebook that generates the data is located at:
+`/data/synthetic_validation_tfr_data/Generate_Synthetic_TFR_data.ipynb`

+Findings from data generated using this notebook are reported in the manuscript (Fig. 3).
+The generated data can be found in the same path.